If you ♥ peanuts, here’s great news: Peanuts love your heart back.

 In one study, Harvard researchers tracked the health of more than 210,000 people for up to 32 years.
 They found that people who ate peanuts at least twice per week had a 15 percent lower risk of getting heart disease and had a 13% lower risk of Cardiovascular Disease (CVD) compared with those who never or rarely ate nuts.
 And several studies have shown that consuming peanuts, peanut butter, or mixed nuts 5 times per week can reduce the risk of heart disease, and even the risk of death.
 Even better, a study published in the New England Journal of Medicine finds that eating nuts daily can reduce death from heart disease by 29%.
 Improving heart health has never been so easy- or tasty!

 Several nutrients in peanuts—including healthy fat, fiber, magnesium, and vitamin E—may have heart-health benefits.
+So, is eating peanuts good for you?
+No, it’s great for you!
 Here are six ways that eating peanuts is smart for your heart.

 Peanuts Contain Healthy Fat to Manage Cholesterol

 High levels of LDL, or “bad,” cholesterol in your blood can lead to atherosclerosis—fatty deposits that build up inside your arteries.
 If the arteries leading to or inside your heart become clogged by these deposits, the result can be heart disease.
-Fortunately, different components of the peanut including healthy oils, protein and fiber can help reduce cholesterol.
+Fortunately, different components of nuts and especially of the peanut include healthy oils, peanut include healthy oils, protein and fiber can help reduce cholesterol.
 Peanuts are a rich source of monounsaturated fat—a heart-healthy type of fat that helps lower LDL levels.

 Peanuts Contain Nutrients to Lower Blood Pressure